pgbouncer/pgbouncer/doc/config.md

 Configure a maximum for the user (i.e. all pools with the user will not have more than this many server connections).

+If a user is configured with `max_user_connections` in the `[users]` section, any of their connections that exceed the new limit will automatically be closed in priority of idle, used, tested, then active connections.

 ## Include directive